rickardlindberg/rickardlindberg.me/writing/agdpp-turning-arrow/index.template.markdown

     ...
 $:END

-The `Point` class again attracts functionality for converting angles to a unit vector (length one) and for magnifying vectors:
+The `Point` class again attracts functionality.
+This time for converting angles to unit vectors (vectors of length one) and for magnifying vectors:

 $:output:python:
 class Point: